-- Try not to make assumptions about the gender of someone's partner or erase LGBTQIA+ couples with your language e.g. "feel free to bring your husbands and wives."
-Instead, use "feel free to bring your spouses or partners." - 'Queer' is sometimes used as an umbrella term to refer to all people with non-heterosexual sexual orientations.
+- Try not to make assumptions about the gender of someone's partner or erase LGBTQIA+ couples with your language e.g., "feel free to bring your husbands and wives."
+Instead, use "feel free to bring your spouses or partners". - 'Queer' is sometimes used as an umbrella term to refer to all people with non-heterosexual sexual orientations.
 Although it is a reclaimed term within the LGBTQIA+ community, it is still considered offensive to many and should only be used if necessary and appropriate.
-Ask how people want to be identified and be sensitive to differences in comfort levels - When talking about sexual orientation always talk about communities (plural).
-LGBTQ+ is a group of communities, not one community)
+Ask how people want to be identified and be sensitive to differences in comfort levels. - When talking about sexual orientation always talk about communities (plural).
+LGBTQ+ is a group of communities, not one community).

 Terms to avoid Suggested alternatives Avoid using the term 'Homosexual' to describe people This is because the term 'gay' is now more generally used.
-It is advisable to avoid referring to a same-sex couple as a 'homosexual couple' or characterising their relationship as a 'homosexual relationship' It is preferrable to use 'relationship', 'couple' (or, if necessary, 'gay couple') Avoid using the term 'sexual preference' as this suggests that being lesbian, gay or bisexual is a choice Sexual orientation is the accurate description of an individual's enduring physical, romantic and/or emotional attraction to members of the same and/or opposite sex and is inclusive of lesbians, gay men, bisexuals, as well as straight men and women It is advisable to avoid using the general terms like 'gay lifestyle' or It is best to use terms like 'gay lives' or 'gay and lesbian lives'.
-There is no single lesbian, gay or

-'homosexual lifestyle' bisexual lifestyle Avoid using the terms 'gay agenda' or 'homosexual agenda' It is best to use accurate descriptions like 'working to ensure people are not discriminated against because of their sexual Notions of a so-called 'homosexual agenda' create a climate of fear and distrust orientation'
+It is advisable to avoid referring to a same- sex couple as a 'homosexual couple' or characterising their relationship as a 'homosexual relationship' It is preferrable to use 'relationship' , 'couple' (or, if necessary, 'gay couple').
+Avoid using the term 'sexual preference' as this suggests that being lesbian, gay or bisexual is a choice.
+Sexual orientation is the accurate description of an individual's enduring physical, romantic and/or emotional attraction to members of the same and/or opposite sex and is inclusive of lesbians, gay men, bisexuals, as well as straight men and women.
+It is advisable to avoid using the general terms like 'gay lifestyle' or 'homosexual lifestyle'.
+It is best to use terms like 'gay lives' or 'gay and lesbian lives'.
+There is no single lesbian, gay or bisexual lifestyle.
+Avoid using the terms 'gay agenda' or It is best to use accurate descriptions like 'working to ensure people are not discriminated against because of their sexual orientation'.